thumbmarkjs/thumbmarkjs/README.md

 ![jsDelivr hits](https://img.shields.io/jsdelivr/npm/hm/%40thumbmarkjs%2Fthumbmarkjs)

 ThumbmarkJS is now the world's best **free** browser fingerprinting JavaScript library.
+It is used to generate over a billion thumbmarks every month.

-ThumbmarkJS is open source (MIT).
+The client ThumbmarkJS library is open source (MIT).
+There also an API version.
+Learn more at [ThumbmarkJS website](https://www.thumbmarkjs.com).

-🙏 Please don't do evil.
 ThumbmarkJS is meant to be used for good.
 Use this to prevent scammers and spammers for example.
 If you see this library being used for evil, contact me.

 🕺 Join the [Thumbmark Discord channel](https://discord.gg/PAqxQ3TnDA)